JokerPokerLee/FormulaTranslator/README.md

 formular_translator support two kinds of input method:

-1. read the formula code from stdin with a
+1. read the formula code from stdin with a '#' at the end
 2. specify the formula file path as a parameter of main function

 ----------------------------------------------------------------